gourmet/platform/README.md

 * security
 * session

-This makes configuration a little more organized (compared to a single bloated file) and easily accessible using your IDE's fuzzy finder (try typing 'log' in the fuzzy finder, the first matching file should the log config file).
+This makes configuration a little more organized (compared to a single file) and easily accessible using your IDE's fuzzy finder (try typing 'log' in the fuzzy finder, the first matching file should the log config file).

 _To reduce the # of requires, a build process should concatenate all these and use the resulting file in production.
 It has yet to be implemented._